Campton Day Use Area

 Expect cold, clean mountain water.
 The brooks and river sections in this region run off forested hillsides and snowmelt-fed slopes, so even at peak summer the water holds a bracing chill that feels like relief on a hot August afternoon.
 The pools at Smarts Brook are shallow enough for wading and deep enough for a proper swim, with a rocky bottom and the kind of clarity where you can watch your feet on the streambed.
 Livermore Falls is defined more by its energy — the cascades create natural whirlpools and calm eddies beside the main flow, and flat granite slabs provide ideal spots to dry off in the sun between dips.
 West Branch Brook's ledge pools are more secluded, suited for those who want to linger in silence broken only by moving water and birdsong.
 These are unofficial, unsanctioned sites, so there are no lifeguards or safety staff on duty.
 Swimmers should assess conditions independently and exercise appropriate caution.

 All three spots are free to access.
 Facilities are unknown, so come self-sufficient — pack water, snacks, and a dry bag.
 The best window runs from late May through September, with July and August offering the warmest water temperatures.
-Fall visits through October bring stunning foliage with far fewer visitors.
+Fall visits through October bring striking foliage with far fewer visitors.
 The towns of Campton and Plymouth — just minutes away — serve as your base, offering lodging, dining, and gear.
 Plymouth in particular has a lively small-town center worth exploring before or after a day on the water.
 Arrive early on summer weekends to secure parking and claim your ledge.

 Directions to Campton Region Swimming Spots (NH)